Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Process.md

 ### Special PID Values in `kill`
 - **`-1`**:
-  - kill -1 pid will kill all the process except the process itself.
+  - kill -1 pid will kill all the process except the init process itself.
   - init process is also not killed by -1 but all other process which user has the permission to signal will be killed.
 - **`0`**:
   - This PID will be in such a group